basiclines/SmartAppBanner/README.md

 			// Enables a custom iTunes Store link (commonly used for link tracking)
 			// viewURL: 'http://myCustomURL'
 			viewURL: false,
+			// Forces to show download button even when we declare the app-argument
+			showDownload: false,
 			// Default (US) strings used in template
 			strings: {
 				appStoreClaim: 'On the App Store',